Place of Rebirth:India, Year:00, Day:1

 The temple is located on the neighbouring island of Vypin, a narrow strip of land with one road down the middle.
 I haled down a bus, and after a bumpy ride, arrived at the temple, set back from a palm grove and surrounded by sand.

-While waiting for the festival to get under way we went to have a freshly pressed grape juice drink.
+The elephants were nowhere to be seen, so I walked behind the temple where I found them lazily eating under the palm trees.
+The mahouts (elephant keepers) were preparing them for their divine duty by wrapping a wrist-width chain between their feet.
+While waiting for the festival to get under way I went to have a freshly pressed grape juice drink.
 The crowds steadily grew.
-A man came up to us warbling in a language only he could understand and insisted on sticking out his tongue and poking it in our faces.
+A man came up to me warbling in a language only he could understand and insisted on sticking out his tongue and poking it in my face.
 It was dyed a shocking pink colour.
 He then promptly demanded money.

-When we returned to the temple the surrounding area was packed with families, young men in tucked-in lungyis (a type of sarong) and touts selling plastic birds, flower garlands, deity offerings, and anything which you can honk, jangle or clank, to add to the existing cacophony.
+When I returned to the temple the surrounding area was packed with families, young men in tucked-in lungyis (a type of sarong) and touts selling plastic birds, flower garlands, deity offerings, and anything which you can honk, jangle or clank, to add to the existing cacophony.
 The women’s saris were so intensely bright, it hurt your eyes if you looked at them too long.
 Every piece of exposed skin was adorned with gold jewellery.

 The air was thick with religious fervour and drunken abandon.
 Some men were already passed out, lying face down in the sand, another over-enthusiastic reveller almost got trampled as they led out the elephants.